ilGhera/wc-importer-for-danea/docs/api.md

 ### Return value

 `(integer)` the action's ID.
+Zero if there was an error scheduling the action.
+The error will be sent to `error_log`.

 ## Function Reference / `as_schedule_cron_action()`

 ### Description

 Schedule an action that recurs on a cron-like schedule.

 If execution of a cron-like action is delayed, the next attempt will still be scheduled according to the provided cron expression.